 Stateness

 Administrative and security institutions are present throughout the country, and there are no armed groups outside the state’s control.
-The nationwide street protests of July 2021 were dispelled quickly, similar to the 1994 riots in Havana.
-Moreover, violent crime rates remain very low.
-Cuba cooperates with the United States and other countries on drug trafficking interdiction and punishes drug traffickers harshly.
+Although discontent remains widespread after the 2021 street protests, which were swiftly quelled, acts of protest remain sporadic and locally limited.
+Violent crime rates remain very low.
+Cuba cooperates with the United States and other countries on drug-trafficking interdiction and punishes drug traffickers severely.
+The Cuban state’s monopoly on the use of force remains uncontested across 99% of its territory, apart from the U.S. naval base at Guantánamo Bay.

 Monopoly on the use of force

-In recent years, approximately 150,000 Cubans acquired Spanish citizenship through Spain’s so-called grandchildren’s law (Ley de Nietos), many without ever leaving the island.
-The 2013 migration law in Cuba has facilitated the repatriation of emigrants.
-Over 20,000 Cuban emigrants have used this law to obtain dual citizenship, although the majority of them continue to primarily reside overseas.
-These processes give rise to concerns regarding the rights and responsibilities of emigrants and dual citizens in relation to their home country.
+In recent years, about 150,000 Cubans have acquired Spanish citizenship through Spain’s so-called grandchildren’s law (Ley de Nietos), many without ever leaving the island.
+Cuba’s 2013 migration law has facilitated emigrants’ repatriation.
+More than 20,000 Cuban emigrants have used this law to obtain dual citizenship, although most continue to reside primarily overseas.
+These processes raise concerns about the rights and responsibilities of emigrants and dual citizens in relation to their home country.

 State identity

-In 1992, the government changed its status to that of a secular state.
+In 1992, the government changed its status to a secular state.
 The impact of Cuba’s multiple religious communities on public policy is limited to the religious sphere.
-However, in recent years, a new modus vivendi has emerged in which the government has sought unspoken agreements, particularly with the Catholic Church.
-The Catholic Church has played a significant intermediary role in securing the release of political prisoners; Pope Francis was instrumental in facilitating the reconciliation between the United States and Cuba during the Obama administration.
-In exchange for the moderate and stabilizing political role it is playing, the Cuban government has shown greater regard for the core interests of the church.
-Meanwhile, relations with the increasing number of Protestant churches, predominantly Pentecostal, are more strained.
+However, the government often seeks tacit agreements, particularly with the Catholic Church.
+The Catholic Church has acted as a key intermediary in securing the release of political prisoners.
+Pope Francis was instrumental in the reconciliation between the United States and Cuba during the Obama administration.
+In exchange for the Catholic Church’s moderate and stabilizing political role, the Cuban government has shown greater regard for the core interests of the Church.
+Meanwhile, relations with the growing number of Protestant churches, predominantly Pentecostal, are more strained.

-The political influence of religious groups became evident during the debate on the constitutional reform project in 2018/2019 and the subsequent referendum on a new family code in 2022.
-These religious groups were given the opportunity to express their opposition to the proposed legalization of same-sex marriage in a manner that previous government policies had not allowed.
-Eventually, the government relented and removed the proposal from the constitution’s draft.
-They then conducted a separate referendum on the progressive family code proposal, which received clear majority approval from the votes cast (although abstentions reached a new high).
+The political influence of religious groups became evident during the debate on the constitutional reform project in 2018 – 2019 and the subsequent referendum on a new family code in 2022.
+Religious groups were given the opportunity to express their opposition to the proposed legalization of same-sex marriage in a way that previous government policies had not allowed.
+Eventually, the government relented and removed the proposal from the draft of the constitution.
+The government then held a separate referendum on the progressive family code proposal, which won majority approval among votes cast (although abstentions reached a new high).

 No interference of religious dogmas

 The administrative structure’s capacity to provide basic public services throughout Cuba has declined over the years.
+Mass emigration in recent years has led to further deterioration.
 Judicial and law enforcement authorities are present throughout the country’s territory.
-Education and health care are free, though their quality has recently declined significantly.
-Cuba maintains a universal pension system; however, inflation has led to pensions losing most of their former purchasing power.
-A rationing-card system provides a basic set of foodstuffs for the entire population at subsidized prices, though far below what is needed for monthly consumption.
+However, other bureaucratic functions often perform poorly due to a lack of human and material resources.
+Education and health care, two of the Cuban Revolution’s landmark achievements, continue to be provided universally and free of charge, but their quality has declined dramatically.
+Cuba maintains a universal pension system.
+However, inflation has caused pensions to lose most of their former purchasing power.
+A ration card system provides a basic set of foodstuffs for the entire population at subsidized prices, although the amount provided falls far short of what is needed for monthly consumption.

-Public administration services, such as tax collection or the issuing of documents, are universal but sluggish and cumbersome.
-Deficient material resources and a lack of technological development plague public administration.
-Qualified public service personnel are lost to more appealing job prospects in the private sector or to outmigration due to low state wages.
-Meanwhile, those remaining in state administration grapple with painfully low work morale and pervasive petty corruption.
-The shortcomings in the state’s service provision were further exacerbated by the migration of over 300,000 Cubans in 2022.
+Public administrative services, such as tax collection and issuing documents, are universal but sluggish and cumbersome.
+Qualified public servants are lost to more appealing job prospects in the private sector or emigrate because of low wages.
+Meanwhile, those remaining in state administration grapple with painfully low morale and pervasive petty corruption.

 Basic administration